-Pet Poison Prevention week is March 20-26, 2016, and there is no better time than now to remind all pet parents of the dangers of two very toxic plants that can be fatal to cats and dogs.
+Pet Poison Prevention week is the third week in March, and there is no better time to remind all pet parents of the dangers of two very toxic plants that can be fatal to cats and dogs.

 No Lilies for Kitties!

 With the Easter and Mother’s Day holidays rapidly approaching, the veterinarians from Pet Poison Helpline, in partnership with the Minnesota Veterinary Medical Association, have launched an educational campaign to raise awareness about this deadly plant toxin to cats that we want to share with all cat owners.

 Most people are unaware that ingestion of any part of a lily can be fatal for cats.
 This is of particular concern given the popularity of lilies in bouquets and gardens.
 Lilies in the “true lily” and day lily families such as Easter lilies, stargazer lilies, tiger lilies, Asiatic lilies, and Oriental lilies are highly toxic to cats.
 Ingestion of just one petal, leaf, or even the pollen, can cause kidney failure in less than three days.
 Unlike common pet toxins like chocolate, studies suggest less than 30 percent of cat owners realize how deadly these plants can be.

 Cats and other pets consuming any part of a lily plant need immediate veterinary medical care.
 In order to quickly assess the severity of the situation, pet owners should call Pet Poison Helpline (800-213-6680) or bring the animal and plant to their veterinarian or nearby pet emergency clinic as soon as possible.
 Early identification of the specific lily and appropriate treatment is critical.